 International May Festival 2026

-With 270 artists from 28 countries, the festival celebrates its 130th anniversary from May 1 to 31 at the Hessisches Staatstheater Wiesbaden.
-Advance ticket sales have started!
+With 270 artists from 28 countries, the festival celebrated its 130th anniversary from May 1 to 31 at the Hessisches Staatstheater Wiesbaden.

 Topic: This place is an archive

-The festival's motto is "the archive" – as a place of preservation, remembrance, and reflection.
-An archive that creates identity and is constantly changing at the same time.
-Throughout its long history, the International May Festival has always been an occasion for the people of Wiesbaden to bring together international guests, tradition, and the present.
-Here, the great works of history and the latest interpretations by important artists of our time are brought together.
-As a result, the festival itself functions as a living chronicle of theater, which is continued in many encounters.
+The festival’s theme was the archive—as a place of preservation, remembrance, and reflection.
+An archive that fosters identity while constantly evolving.
+Throughout its long history, the International May Festival has always served as an occasion for the people of Wiesbaden and international guests to bring together tradition and the present.
+Here, the great works of history and the latest interpretations by leading artists of our time come together.
+As a result, the festival itself functions as a living chronicle of theater, one that continues through countless encounters.

 About the history of the May Festival